Adjoints and Canonical Forms of Polypols: Adjoints and Canonical Forms of Planar Polypols

-We now move to dimension two and study positive geometries $(X,X_{\geq 0})$ in the plane $X = \PP_\C^2$.
+We now move to dimension two and study positive geometries $(X,X_{\geq 0})$ in the plane $X = \P^2$.
 By Example~\ref{ex:posGeomOneDim}, each boundary component $(C_i, C_{i, \geq 0})$ is a union of closed (real) segments on a rational curve $C_i$ such that each open segment (in $C_{i,> 0}$) is nonsingular.
 We call the endpoints of the closed segments the \emph{vertices} of the positive geometry.

-\begin{definition} A \emph{real polypol} $P$ is a polypol with real boundary curves $C_i$, real vertices $v_{i-1,i}\in C_{i-1}\cap C_i$, and a given choice of segments connecting $v_{i-1,i}$ to $v_{i,i+1}$ in $C_i(\R)$, called the \emph{sides} of the polypol, and a closed semi-algebraic set $P_{\ge 0}$ whose interior is a union of simply connected sets and whose boundary is exactly the union of the sides of the polypol.
-A \emph{quasi-regular polypol} is a real polypol whose sides are nonsingular on $C_i$. \end{definition}
+\begin{definition} A \emph{real polypol} $P$ is a polypol with real boundary curves $C_i$, real vertices $v_{i-1,i}\in C_{i-1}\cap C_i$, and a given choice of segments connecting $v_{i-1,i}$ to $v_{i,i+1}$ in $C_i(\R)$, called the \emph{sides} of the polypol, and a closed semi-algebraic set $P_{\ge 0}$ such that each connected component of its interior is simply connected and its boundary is exactly the union of the sides of the polypol.
+A \emph{quasi-regular polypol} is a real polypol whose sides are contained in the nonsingular locus of $C_i$. \end{definition}

 \begin{example} There are eight real polypols in \Cref{fig:conicTriangle} as discussed in \Cref{rem:triangleadjoint}, all of which are quasi-regular. \end{example}